Harold Spaet

-Harold W. Spaet (born August 1, 1944) is an American politician.
+Harold W. Spaet (August 1, 1944 – May 30, 2023) was an American politician.
 He served as a Democratic member for the 101st and 105th district of the Florida House of Representatives.

 Spaet attended the University of Miami, where he earned a bachelor's degree in 1966, and the University of Miami School of Law, where he earned a Juris Doctor in 1969.
 In 1978, Spaet was elected for the 101st district of the Florida House of Representatives, succeeding Paul B. Steinberg.
-In 1982, Spaet was succeeded by Michael I. Abrams in the 101st District and elected for the 105th district.
+In 1982, Spaet was succeeded by Mike Abrams in the 101st District and elected for the 105th district.
 He was succeeded by Alberto Gutman in 1984.